MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

     ```

 ## Add manual scale profile to a node pool
+A scale profile represents the nodes currently in a node pool, including the VM size and count.

 - Add a manual scale profile to a node pool using the [`az aks nodepool manual-scale add`][az aks nodepool manual-scale add] with the `--vm-sizes` flag set to `"Standard_D2s_v3"`.